aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 7. We now need to enter the values for the Project Template parameters.
 They are populated with the default values, but needs to be updated as per your environment.
 8. For CommandRunnerIAMInstanceProfile, enter the value you had noted from the Output of Terraform Run of previous step.
 9. For TerraformInitAction, select "init".
-10. For GitRepoURL, enter the URL of your GitHub repository that will have model build code in https://git-url.git format.
+10. For GitRepoURL, enter the URL of your GitLab repository that will have model build code in https://git-url.git format.
 11. For GitBranchName, enter the branch to use from your Git repository for pipeline activities.
 12. For TerraformAction - select "apply".
 13. For MLOpsS3Bucket, enter the value you had noted from the Output of Terraform Run of previous step.